DNA Testing Frequently Asked Questions

 DNA testing usually refers to relationship testing, in which an individual’s likelihood of a relationship with another individual can be determined.
 This could be conducted for many reasons, including establishing that a person is related to a UK citizen for immigration purposes, or to determine a person’s ancestry.

 DNA testing is commonly involved with solving crime.
-We are primarily a DNA and Drugs & Alcohol testing laboratory and we do not claim to be a forensics laboratory but we can use workplace testing to help reduce crime or eliminate criminal activity within your business if required.
+We are primarily a DNA, Drug & Alcohol testing laboratory and we do not claim to be a forensics laboratory but we can use workplace testing to help reduce crime or eliminate criminal activity within your business if required.
 DNA testing is also associated with determining the likelihood for someone to inherit genetic diseases or to help develop the treatment of genetic diseases.
 AlphaBiolabs do not currently test for such purposes.

 What is the difference between a peace of mind test and a court approved test?